AndrewChavxz/Pair-trading/README.md

 # Pair-trading
-This is a pair trading project
+This is c++ code that prints to the terminal.
+It calculates the mean, min, max, correlation.